-If animals within a lion pride are related to each other, they will work together in order to take down larger animals such as elephants or buffalo too!
+If animals within a lion pride are related to each other, they will work together in order to take down larger animals such as elephants or buffalo (see our post about the white buffalo) too!
 For example, if a herd of African elephants come into their territory and threaten them – adult lions might bring the baby(ies) under secrecy while others try distracting the adults away from their young until it’s safe for everyone involved again.
 Then once this is done, all members who were partaking in protecting against the threat will go on about hunting/teaching activities with one another like nothing ever happened!

 So while animals show different types of love towards family members depending on what species they are (for instance some animals may only care about those that share DNA), these examples above show animals’ love and affection for their own kind.

 One animal that represents family is owls because they have a very strong bond with their young.
 When an owl hatches from its egg with siblings there will always be one baby who remains close to the parents while others venture out on their own before finally returning home.
 Owls share this trait with humans when sharing parenting responsibilities and allowing children to explore the world on their own.
 Once the children have returned to their parents, they will aid in caring for more new owlets.

 This is not only beneficial for the animals but for humans as well since some animals are able to show that they can be productive members of society.